Skip to content

 5. Consider the Facilitator’s Expertise or Values

-Ideally, they should have a background in psychology or counselling, as this ensures they can provide reliable guidance and maintain a safe environment for all participants.
+Ideally, the host or facilitator should have a background in psychology or counselling, as this ensures they can provide reliable guidance and maintain a safe environment for all participants.

 6. Think about the Group Size